Last updated date: [1/20/2020]

 Wireless technology can be subject to interference from other wireless or electronics devices.
 This includes indoor WiFi units in your home or nearby.
 Interference levels can also change from time to time.
 While we attempt to work around interference, it is not necessarily under our control and may impact your network performance.

 Our stated speeds are “up to” speeds.
 You should generally expect to receive 90% to 100% of our stated speeds although during occasional occurrences of network congestion you may receive less.
 Our speed is the bandwidth delivered to the point of entry into your home or business.
 Actual network performance to individual computers or devices will depend on how many computers/devices are active at any one time and your internal network infrastructure of which we do not control.
-For example, if you subscribe to a plan with 15 mbps download speed and you are simultaneously using a computer, tablet, and smart TV, you will not simultaneously receive 15 mbps on each device as the 15 mbps is being shared or split amongst the three devices.
-Another example is where you may be using a single computer connected to an indoor WiFi router or access point, but the computer is separated from the indoor wifi unit by a significant distance or several walls.
+For example, if you subscribe to a plan with 20 mbps download speed and you are simultaneously using a computer, tablet, and smart TV, you will not simultaneously receive 20 mbps on each device as the 20 mbps is being shared or split amongst the three devices.
+Another example is where you may be using a single computer connected to an indoor WiFi router or access point, but the computer is separated from the indoor wifi unit by a distance or walls.
 In this case, the indoor WiFi signal may not be sufficient to support the high speed of the Internet connection that we provide to you.

 Our Network Management Practices